sciZer0/7/v/README.md

 This is because Bitcoin was the first decentralized token and the creator had to use only reliable solutions – not necessarily simultaneously efficient but necessarily reliable.

-Including, in order for the Bitcoin blockchain to get started, the creator had to create the unproportionally big rewards for the most earliest adopters (miners), predefining the awful Gini.
+Including, in order for the Bitcoin blockchain to get started, the creator had to implement the unproportionally big rewards for the most earliest adopters (miners) — predefining the awful Gini — and also the reliable but extremely-inefficient consensus.

 Fortunately, we now have the opportunity to find and use solutions that are both reliable and efficient, simultaneously.